Role

 5 Weeks, Summer 2024

-Earth Trekkers, my parents' travel website, needed a redesign to handle their growing content, improve site speed, and integrate competitive new features.
-As the sole UX designer, I focused on addressing user pain points while aligning the redesign with business goals such as improving SEO, increasing engagement, and simplifying content publishing.
-My responsibilities included creating a design system, defining content hierarchy, and building annotated templates to guide developers.
+Earth Trekkers, my parents' travel website, needed a redesign to handle their growing content, improve site speed, and increase engagement.
+As the sole UX designer, I focused on addressing user pain points while aligning the redesign with business goals.
+My responsibilities included restructuring the information architecture of the site, creating and documenting a design system, and designing main pages to hand-off to developers.

-The travel itineraries section was a single, sprawling page containing around 75 itineraries, with no efficient way to browse content by region.
-This lack of organization led to a fragmented user experience.
+The travel itineraries section was a single page containing around 75 itineraries, with no efficient way to browse content by region.

 The website featured inconsistent card designs for navigation.
-While cards leading to pages and those linking to articles should have visual differentiation, it was important that this distinction not be too drastic.
-One of my primary goals was to create a consistent style guide to ensure cohesive design throughout the site.
+Below are examples of the varying card styles used to find more about a destination.
+One of my primary goals was to develop a consistent style guide to ensure cohesive design.

-To create a cohesive experience, I developed a component library featuring standardized card designs and buttons.
-This design system ensured consistent visuals and streamlined collaboration with developers, who could easily reference styles, spacing, and responsive behavior.
+I developed a component library featuring standardized card designs and buttons.
+This component library streamlined collaboration with developers, who could easily reference styles, spacing, and responsive behavior.

 Some pages required more extensive redesigns, allowing me to experiment with new ways of presenting information and adding sections to enhance content discovery.
 Below are early design iterations that, while not used, played a crucial role in guiding us to the final design.

 Most pages of the website received a refresh rather than a full redesign.
-As shown below, the content remained the same, but key updates were made, including consistent card design across the site and adjustments to text size and fonts for improved readability.
+As shown below, the content remained the same, but key updates were made, including consistent card design and adjustments to text size for improved readability.

 Original